Jann (TV series): Season 3 (2021)

+Special

 Production

 Production on six half-hour episodes for Season 1 began in Calgary on September 11, 2018.
 Production on Season 2, consisting of eight episodes, began on October 1, 2019, and wrapped in early November 2019.
 Production on Season 3, consisting of eight episodes, began on February 25, 2021.

 Sarah McLachlan appears as herself in a guest role in the second season.
-Arden has clarified in interviews that she and McLachlan get along well in real life, and their fictionalized rivalry in the television series draws as much from McLachlan's own ideas as Arden's.
+Jann has clarified in interviews that she and Sarah get along well in real life, and their fictionalized rivalry in the television series draws as much from Sarah's own ideas as Jann's.

 Other guests in the second season include Keshia Chanté as Nia Taylor, an up-and-coming new singer signed by Todd after he drops Jann as a client; Elisha Cuthbert as Liz, a school board trustee; and Miguel Rivas as Nigel, a megafan of Jann's.

-Guests in the third season include Michael Bublé as himself.
+Guests in the third season include Michael Bublé as himself, Tegan and Sara, and Bif Naked.

+Guests in the holiday special included Bryan Adams and Michael Bublé as themselves.

 Release

 Jann premiered on March 20, 2019, with its first season becoming the "most-watched" Canadian television series and comedy of the year.

 In October 2020, Hulu acquired American distribution rights to the series.
+They released the first two seasons in January 2021.

-In January 2023, the series has left Hulu and is now on The Roku Channel in the US, with them acquiring the first two seasons of the series and releasing the third one at its launch on the platform on January 17, 2023.
+In January 2023, the series left Hulu and is now on The Roku Channel in the US, with them acquiring the first two seasons of the series and released the third one at its launch on the platform on January 17, 2023.
+Roku has since pulled the show from The Roku Channel.